ENG4102 – Phraseology in English

 Obligatory activities:

-• It is obligatory to show up for a minimum of 60% of the teaching.
-In this course you have to attend 6 of 10 seminars.
+It is obligatory to show up for a minimum of 60% of the teaching.
+In this course you must attend a minimum of 6 out of 10 seminars.
 The requirement is absolute.
+Attendance at 10 out of 10 seminars is strongly encouraged.
+If you miss a class it is your responsibility to catch up the work you have missed.?

 The allowed absence limit will cover all absences, including illness.
 You will not be granted valid absences with documentation, even when the absence is due to something beyond your control.

-In certain circumstances, i.e. serious or chronic illness, you could apply for?special needs accomodations.
+In certain circumstances, i.e. serious or chronic illness, you could apply for?special needs accommodations.

 Fulfilled course requirements are only valid the semester you attend the course.